Newsletters – Google Analytics

 Installation

-1. Make sure that you have the WordPress Newsletter plugin installed AND ACTIVATED.
+1. Make sure that you have the WordPress Newsletter plugin installed and activated.

 2. Get the Google Analytics extension for free and then download it from your downloads management section in ZIP format.